 Trap ‘Em is kind of like Rodland mixed with badger baiting, minus the fairies.
 Both titles are very laddery affairs, except now you can jump!
 With a “weeee!” in fact.

-The one-man, shareware, AMOS project will set you back a whole-whopping British pound (plus p&p) or £3.50 for the full game, so please ensure you consult my review before investing your hard earned cash.
+The one-man, shareware, AMOS project will set you back a whole-whopping British pound (plus p&p) or £3.50 for the full game, so please ensure you consult my review before investing your hard-earned cash.

 If your time machine is on the blink and you can’t travel back to 1995 to order it from 17-bit Software before they become Team 17, try snagging the floppy image from some scuzzy pirate website or other instead.
 Don’t tell anyone I said that though.

-Created by 17 year old Paul Clarke from Watford following a four month toil with his A1200, the cutesy single screen platformer offers nothing particularly ground-breaking, yet given how slickly it has been assembled, you can’t help developing a bit of a soft spot for its cartoony zanyfication (OED approval pending).
+Created by 17-year-old Paul Clarke from Watford following a four-month toil with his A1200, the cutesy single-screen platformer offers nothing particularly ground-breaking, yet given how slickly it has been assembled, you can’t help developing a bit of a soft spot for its cartoony zanyfication (OED approval pending).

 You play as one of two stunted, neckless, jump-suited and booted Bub and Bob-esque characters named Louis and Pug, who following a farming accident (somehow involving hot dogs) have been cast out of civilisation and forced to cultivate a rhino conservation unit.
 I’m not making this up as I go along, Scout’s honour.

 Anywho, your chum Colonel Poppy is tending to them when all of a sudden a pink Cadillac descends from the sky, and the three opera singers therein mercilessly shower the poor blighter with meat products.
-Incapacitated and defenceless, they nick off with the rhinos, squirreling them away in Trap ‘Em Towers on Chaos Island.
+Incapacitated and defenceless, they nick off with the rhinos, squirrelling them away in Trap ‘Em Towers on Chaos Island.
 Your mission whether you like it or not is to rescue them!